ImadSayed/image-slider/README.md

-# <ins> This project is to demonstrate an image slider component.</ins> ## written in react & typescript.
+# <ins> This project is to demonstrate an image slider component.</ins>
+## written in react & typescript.

 ### It loads the images in the storage/app/public/images/ folder.
-*It may eventually get build further to allow the user to upload some new images to show in the slider.*
+*It may eventually get built out further to allow the user to upload some new images to show in the slider.*

 To view the image slider in action via a browser, [click here](https://imageslider.imadsayed.co.uk/).
 You can find a written explnation of the solution approached, at the bottom of this file.